idfunctor/ownifi-mono/README.md

 ## License

+This project is protected under a strict proprietary license.
+All rights are reserved.

+- Viewing and reading the source code is permitted for educational and reference purposes only
+- No part of this codebase may be reproduced, modified, or distributed
+- Commercial and personal use are strictly prohibited
-This project is licensed under the MIT License - see the LICENSE file for details.
+- See the [LICENSE](./LICENSE) file for full terms and conditions